massimilianogoi/Stockfish/README.txt

 In current master, with the voting scheme the best thread selection may pick a non mate or not the shortest mate thread.
 This patch fixes this bug.
-Formatting suggestion by Jörg Oster.
+Formatting suggestion by JÃ¶rg Oster.

 Related past pull requests:
 https://github.com/official-stockfish/Stockfish/pull/1074